|

 It is not likely that production of thin-layer Si PV modules will

-years, although they, like the ingot and sheet approaches, would have
+be a significant fraction of the mainstream PV market in the near term, although they, like the ingot and sheet approaches, would have

 substantial advantages over many other thin-film PV approaches.